Aetherinox/csf-firewall/docs/docs/install/install.md

     To get the most recent version from our repository, you’ll need to perform a **manual upgrade**.

     Instructions for doing so are provided below.

+    If you would like to see CSF's latest version supported, [reach out to CentOS Web Panel](https://centos-webpanel.com/contact) and let them know.

 Installing CSF with CWP integration is fairly straight-forward, with a few things to note.
 When installing CWP, they automatically install a copy of CSF as a bundle to your server.
 However, after this repository took over development; you will need to perform a manual upgrade if you want to utilize the latest version.